aoyi/Stat-159-Project-1/README.md

-# Stat-159-Project-1

-Aoyi Shan
+UC Berkeley Statistics 159 Project 1

 # Introduction
-This repo contains the first project for Statistics 159: Reproducible and Collaborative Statistical Data Science.
-The main purpose of this project is to utilize the tools we have learned during class to create a reproducible report explaining related tools.
-The requirements can be found at https://github.com/ucb-stat159/stat159-fall-2016/blob/master/projects/proj01/proj01-essay.pdf
+This repo contains the first project for UC Berkeley Statistics 159: Reproducible and Collaborative Statistical Data Science.
+The main purpose of this project is to utilize the tools we have learned during class to create a reproducible report, explaining the use of tools such as make, git, markdown, etc. The requirements for this project can be found at https://github.com/ucb-stat159/stat159-fall-2016/blob/master/projects/proj01/proj01-essay.pdf

 # Structure
-The structure of this project is as following:
+The structure of this project is listed as following:

 stat159-fall2016-project1/
     .gitignore
     README.md
     Makefile